stanford-policylab/opp/py/data_readme_template.md

 - Data is deduplicated on raw columns stop_date_time, stop_location_street,
   officer_employee_number, race, sex, and age_of_suspect, reducing the number of records by ~0.3%
+- reason_for_stop and violation are both translations of the original stop_type column; this column is sometimes the pretextual reason for the stop and does not always represent what the individual was ultimately cited for

 ## Arlington, TX
 **Data notes**: